avidoni/hass-flatastic/README.md

 ---

-## 📎 License
+## License

 MIT License – Free to use, modify, contribute

+---

 This is my first integration.
-If you have some inputs, let me know!
+If you have some inputs or ideas, let me know!
 Remember that I am no professional and am doing this in my free time.
+Enjoy!